quantum-iiit/quantum-iiit.github.io/contribute.md

    * Specific tasks
       * Maintaining a spreadsheet with all the members and the tentative week in which they intend to present.
       * Ensuring that they schedule a talk on the system at least a week prior (and at most two weeks prior) to their target presentation week.

+   *Calendly tips.*
+  * *Sending invites?* While the system should automatically prevent users from scheduling multiple events on the same day, it sometimes fails—since we have to allow events to be added manually.
+So, when you ask people to book a slot using Calendly, please also ask them to double check that the slot they are picking does not have an event already in the calendar on our [webpage](https://quantum-meets.github.io/).
+Saves us time.
+  * *The speaker needs to reschedule?* To reschedule, it is often easier to ask them to use the “reschedule link”.
+This link sits at the bottom of the description of the event they create (which appears on our webpage’s calendar as well).
+If they are unable to find this link, you can copy paste it from the event and share it with them.
+That way, nobody has to delete events etc.
 * **GitHub maintainer.**
   * *Load.* About twenty minutes a week.
   * *Task.*